 This health plan covers a periodic routine vision exam when it is furnished for you by an ophthalmologist or by an optometrist.
 Your Schedule of Benefits describes the benefit limit that applies for routine vision exams-this is the time period during which a routine vision exam will be covered by your health plan.

+This coverage may be limited for Self-Referred Benefits.
+Your Schedule of Benefits will tell you whether or not you have Self-Referred Benefits for these services.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 Once you have received this coverage, no more benefits will be provided for another exam during the same time period.